-Thistle Farms works to heal, empower, and employ woman survivors of human-trafficking through their supportive community, partnerships, and programs.
+Thistle Farms works to heal, empower, and employ woman survivors of human-trafficking, addiction, and prostitution through their supportive community, partnerships, and programs.
 Located in Nashville TN, Thistle Farms employs survivors through their bath, body, & home good products which are handmade by the survivors.
 Thistle Farms has been able to employ 59 survivors, earning over $1 million in salary & wages, through their social enterprise program.
 Consumers can support the good work of Thistle Farms by purchasing the products made by survivors.

 *Statistics provided courtesy of Thistle Farms website